sethyuan/react-hoc-query/README.md

 Each time one of the dependencies changes, the query gets refetched upon dependency availability given `shouldFetch` returns true.

-Also, note that the order in which you apply the queries are important, queries with `dependOn` should appear below their dependencies.
+Also, note that the order in which you apply the queries is important, queries with `dependOn` should appear below their dependencies.

 ```js